confluentinc/confluent-kafka-dotnet/README.md

 Apache Kafka with a web application, including how to implement `IHostedService` to realize a long running consumer poll loop, how to register a producer as a singleton service, and how to bind configuration from an injected `IConfiguration` instance.

+### Exactly Once Processing

+The .NET Client has full support for transactions and idempotent message production, allowing you to write horizontally scalable stream processing applications with exactly once semantics.
+The [ExactlyOnce](examples/ExactlyOnce) example demontrates this capability by way of an implementation of the classic "word count" problem, also demonstrating how to use the FASTER Key/Value store (similar to RocksDb) to materialize working state that may be larger than available memory, and incremental rebalancing to avoid stop-the-world rebalancing operations and unnecessary re-loading of state when you add or remove processing nodes.

 ### Schema Registry Integration